network-plane/shareplane/README.md

 # shs - Simple HTTP Server

 A lightweight HTTP server written in Go for serving files and directories over HTTP.
-Perfect for quick file sharing, local development, or serving static content.
+Perfect for quick file sharing.

 ## Features